Godzilla: King of the Monsters (2019 film): Theatrical

-Godzilla: King of the Monsters was released on May 31, 2019, in IMAX, 3D, Dolby Cinema, RealD 3D, IMAX 3D, 4DX, and ScreenX formats by Warner Bros.
+Godzilla: King of the Monsters was released on May 31, 2019, in IMAX, 3D, Dolby Cinema, RealD 3D, 4DX, and ScreenX formats by Warner Bros.
 Pictures, except in Japan where it was distributed by Toho.
 The film was originally scheduled to be released on June 8, 2018.
 However, in May 2016, it was pushed back to March 22, 2019, and later again to its current release date.
 The film was released in ScreenX formats in some markets.
 In the United States, the film was given a PG-13 rating for "sequences of monster action, violence, and destruction, and for some language."
 In April 2019, a private screening was held for the press at Toho Studios in Tokyo, which was followed by a 30-minute Q&A with Dougherty and Ken Watanabe.
 In early May 2019, advanced screenings were held for audiences ahead of the film's release, and on May 17, 2019, a VIP press screening was held in Los Angeles at the AMC Century City theater.

-The film had its red carpet premiere in Beijing on May 13, 2019.
-It then had its second red carpet premiere at Grauman's Chinese Theatre in Hollywood on May 18, 2019.
+The film had its red-carpet premiere in Beijing on May 13, 2019.
+It then had its second red-carpet premiere at Grauman's Chinese Theatre in Hollywood on May 18, 2019.
 A group of Taiko drummers delivered a performance signaling the opening of the ceremony prior to the actors' arrival.
 Prior to the Hollywood premiere, Warner Bros. hosted a block party.
 A green-screen photo booth was made available that allowed attendees to be placed in scenes from the film.
 Regal Cinemas offered collectible tickets to IMAX attendees, along with a mini-poster of the ticket image.
 The collectible tickets were offered in two sizes: Standard (measuring 4" × 7.5") and Godzilla-sized (5.125" × 9.5").
 In June 2019, the film received a one-month theatrical extension in China.